-Today the average senior citizen takes 5 prescription medications and two over the counter medications on a daily basis, and it is not unusual for a senior citizen to be taking 10 or more prescription medications and 5 or more over the counter medications.
+Today, the average senior citizen takes 5 prescription medications and 2 over-the-counter medications on a daily basis.
+It is not unusual for a senior citizen to be taking 10 or more prescription medications and 5 or more over the counter medications.
 It is quite obvious that medically managing a senior citizen is extremely complex requiring extensive pharmaceutical knowledge.

-Physical accessibility to a health care provider and their facility can often effect whether senior citizens receive health care.
-Limited personal mobility, difficulty walking, difficulty climbing stairs and difficulty attaining transportation to and from a health care facility can all limit and actually preclude senior citizens from receiving the health care they need.
+Physical accessibility to a health care provider and their facility can often affect whether senior citizens receive health care.
+Limited personal mobility, difficulty walking, difficulty climbing stairs and difficulty attaining transportation to and from a healthcare facility can all limit and actually preclude senior citizens from receiving the health care they need.
 Handicap parking, handicap accessible facilities and handicap and senior public transportation can all help alleviate these obstacles to health care for the physically limited and handicapped patient.

-The following conditions that may be of concern and which should be evaluated by a dentist are:
+The following conditions may be of concern and should be evaluated by Sunnyvale geriatric dentist Dr. Antonious:

 - Dry Mouth (Xerostomia)